-Full-time equivalent (FTE) is a method of converting hours worked by part-time employees into an equivalent number of full-time employees.
+A full-time equivalent (FTE) calculation is a method of converting hours worked by part-time employees into an equivalent number of full-time employees.

-Why are FTE calculations important?
-Business managers need a way to make accurate budgets and forecasts for workforce power, measure the productivity of workers, prepare certain business metrics to gauge company performance and determine compliance with labor laws.
+Discerning the number of full-time equivalent employees helps business managers make accurate budgets and forecasts for workforce power, measure worker productivity, prepare certain business metrics to gauge company performance and determine compliance with labor laws.

-FTE converts the hours worked by part-time employees into the equivalent number of full-time employees (those who work 30-40 hours a week).
+FTE converts the hours worked by part-time employees into the equivalent number of full-time employees.

 When Is a Job Part-Time?

-The answer isn’t quite so simple because the specific number of hours per week that defines a part-time job doesn’t exist.
+The answer isn’t quite so simple because the specific number of hours a week that defines a part-time job doesn’t exist.
 It varies between industries, size of companies and regions.

-Even government agencies do not have a common set of rules for determining the hours for part-time jobs:
+Even government agencies don’t have a common set of rules for determining the hours for part-time jobs: